Västervik: Culture

 Every year since 1966 there is a folk music festival in Västervik, at the ruins of the Stegeholm castle.
 The area has artistic talent by artists, potters, craft people and painters.

-Recreation
+Sport and recreation

 Being a summer town popular with yachtspeople, campers, daytrippers, and returning former residents, Västervik experiences an annual revival in July.

 Västervik offers an outdoor life of climbing, canoeing and sailing or islands to visit and stay at.
 Björn Ulvaeus, a member of the internationally successful pop group ABBA who grew up in Västervik, is building a complex consisting of hotel, restaurant, and apartments in the bay near Stegeholm castle, which will be a tourist attraction for Västervik.

+On the north western outskirts on the Stora Infartsvägen road, there is a speedway stadium known as the Ljungheden, where the Västervik Speedway team compete.

 Other uses

 Västervik is also the name of a small village 8 km north of Vaasa, Finland.
 The name just means "western bay", so there could be more minor localities by that name.